davorg/davecross.co.uk/docs/projects/index.md

 ## CPAN Dashboard

-[CPAN](https://metacpan.org/) is site where Perl programmers can download thousands of extension libraries to add into their projects.
+[CPAN](https://metacpan.org/) is a site where Perl programmers can download thousands of extension libraries to add into their projects.
 My [CPAN Dashboard](https://cpandashboard.com/) allows the authors of those extensions to monitor the various Continuous Integration services that